akshayojha/cisgo/README.md

 # Known Bugs

 - Scheduler is not fault tolerant.
-If it terminates every other component goes download
+If it terminates every other component goes down